Can you name the USA's 'Big Five' orchestras?

 Between them, conductors Leopold Stokowski and Eugene Ormandy were music directors of the Philadelphia Orchestra for an astonishing 68 years, serving from 1912-38 and 1936-80 respectively (holding the post jointly for two years).
 After Stokowski developed the famously rich ‘Philadelphia Sound’ – much beloved by Rachmaninov, who wrote his Third Symphony for the ‘Fabulous Philadelphians’ – Ormandy ensured that it was committed to posterity with a string of acclaimed recordings.

 Life hasn’t been all plain-sailing, however.
-While the orchestra’s groundbreaking tour to the People’s Republic of China in 1973 was a great success, 2011 would see it file for bankruptcy, followed in 2016 by a players’ strike.
+The year 2011 would see Philadelphia file for bankruptcy, followed in 2016 by a players’ strike.
 Founded in 1900, the orchestra is based at the city’s Kimmel Center for the Performing Arts, and its current music director is the Canadian Yannick Nézet-Séguin.

 It wasn’t always the Big Five.
 Initially, there was just a Big Three, and then Chicago and Cleveland (below) joined the party.
 Dating back to 1891, the Chicago Symphony Orchestra was briefly named the Theodore Thomas Orchestra, after its founding music director, before adopting its current name in 1913.